Wewoc/garmin_collector/docs/README_APP.md

 3. Click **📥 Import Bulk Export** — choose ZIP file or unpacked folder
 4. Progress is shown in the log window

 Imported days land in `raw/` and `summary/` alongside API data.
 Days already present with `high` or `medium` quality from the API are skipped — the better source wins.
-Imported data is marked `source: bulk` in the quality log and never re-fetched automatically.
+Imported data is Imported data is marked `source: bulk` in the quality log and never re-fetched automatically.

+### Sync Context / CSV

+Downloads weather and pollen data for your full archive date range from [Open-Meteo](https://open-meteo.com/) — free, no account required.
+This data is used by the **Health + Context** dashboard to correlate Garmin metrics (e.g. HRV, resting heart rate) with environmental conditions.

+**Setting your location:** Settings → CONTEXT → paste a Google Maps URL → click **📍 Set Location**.
+The app extracts latitude and longitude automatically and shows them next to the button.
+To get a URL: open Google Maps, navigate to your location, and copy the URL from the address bar.

+**CSV button:** Opens `local_config.csv` directly in Excel.
+This file lets you define different coordinates for specific date ranges — useful if you travel or have relocated.
+It is created automatically on first Sync Context.
+For a fixed home location, the Settings entry is sufficient.

 ### Background Timer
 Automatically repairs and fills your archive in the background while the app is open — no manual intervention needed.